-One of the major roadblocks that injured employees face is a mental one: not knowing whether their injury is serious enough to warrant filing a report.
+One of the major roadblocks that injured employees face is a mental one: not knowing whether their injury is ‘serious enough’ to warrant filing a report.
 Millions of people are hurt in one way or another at work, but only a fraction of those will go on to file a claim.
-What injuries are and are not covered by workers compensation insurance differs by state, but overall, any injury that occurs while performing one’s regular work duties (or any disease/illness that occurs due to one’s working conditions) is eligible for further examination.
+Which injuries are and are not covered by workers compensation insurance differs by state, but overall, any injury that occurs while performing one’s regular work duties (or any disease/illness that occurs due to one’s working conditions) is eligible for further examination.
 Thus, any injuries that are suffered due to extraneous activities that are not related to your job may not be covered.

 A good rule of thumb to remember, when assessing a jobsite injury, is whether it can be handled by a first aid kit.
 If your injury can be taken care of with the basic contents of this kit, like bandaids, antibiotic ointment, gauze, NSAIDs, and similar routine treatments, it likely doesn’t warrant a case.
 Cuts, scrapes, small wounds, or minor aches and pains are generally considered to be something that we all can deal with from time to time, and don’t typically warrant a report with your supervisor.